Certora/CertoraProverSupplementary/Tutorials/Challenge/README.md

 The challenge is to introduce a bug or a malicious code to the `Borda` contract that the automated Certora prover does not detect with the given the [specification file](Borda.spec).
 Note that you can not change `BordaInterface`.
 Feel free to change `Borda` as you like and even add additional methods.

 Once you find a bug that the prover does not identify, define a property that will uncover this issue.
+Feel free to reach us with your findings at [our website](https://www.certora.com).